webpack/webpack.js.org/CONTRIBUTING.md

 * `npm start`
 * Visit [http://localhost:3000](http://localhost:3000) to preview your changes before making a pull request.

+## Contributor License Agreement

+When submitting your contribution, a CLA (Contributor License Agreement) bot will come by to verify that you signed the CLA.
+If it is your first time, it will link you to the right place to sign it.
+However, if you have committed your contributions using an email that is not the same as your email used on GitHub, the CLA bot can't accept your contribution.

+Run `git config user.email` to see your Git email, and verify it with [your GitHub email](https://github.com/settings/emails).

 ## Editor Config

 The [.editorconfig](https://github.com/webpack/webpack.js.org/blob/develop/.editorconfig) in the root should ensure consistent formatting.
 Please make sure you've [installed the plugin](http://editorconfig.org/#download) if your text editor needs one.